josephmate/java-by-experiments/create_threads_until_crash/README.md

 What does the JVM report?
 What does the OS report?

-1. Think about the answer.
+1. Think about guess the answer.
+You will learn more if you guess first then check compared to immediately checking the answer.
-2. Try to write some experimental code to determine the answer and compare with your stack traces.
+2. Try to write some experimental code
+3. Compare with my experiments

 <details>
 <summary>Click to reveal the results of my experiment.</summary>